KTGM: History

-KTGM signed on the air in 1987, broadcasting on NTSC analog channel 14.
-It was Guam's second commercial TV station after KUAM-TV had signed on 31 years prior, and the first TV station of any kind on Guam in nearly 17 years since PBS member KGTF's sign on.
-It has always been a primary ABC affiliate, but in the beginning also had a secondary CBS affiliation, which it shared with KUAM-TV.
-It added Fox programming in 1990, after being dropped by KUAM-TV.
+KTGM added Fox programming in 1990, after being dropped by KUAM-TV and also carried some CNN programming.
+It was also the first television station in Guam to broadcast in stereo, becoming the sixtieth ABC affiliate overall to do so.
+At the time of the launch of such service, 10 1/2 hours of programming were in "true" stereo, while the rest was in synthesized stereo.
 CBS was dropped in 1995 after KUAM-LP signed on.
 Fox was dropped as well by the end of the 1990s, shifting its focus to ABC programming, after which Fox was only available on cable via San Francisco Bay Area affiliate KTVU until 2005, when KEQI-LP picked up the affiliation.
 Between June 2001 and November 2005, KTGM also carried WB programming (previously carried by KUAM-LP).

 KTGM used to be located on the third floor of the Atlantica Building at 692 North Marine Drive (now known as Marine Corps Drive) in Upper Tumon (Municipality of Tamuning).
 Due to the building's ownership issues, KTGM moved to a commercial building on Route 16 (now known as Army Drive) in Barrigada Heights in 2003.

-In 2001, the station also launched a repeater, KPPI-LP, in Garapan, Saipan, Northern Marianas Islands, on VHF channel 7.
+In 2001, the station also launched a repeater, KPPI-LP, in Garapan, Saipan, Northern Mariana Islands, on VHF channel 7.
 The station started off as K07XG (November 19, 2001 – December 17, 2004), before gaining the callsign of KPPI-LP (December 17, 2004 – March 28, 2005).
-It was deleted for three days (as DKPPI-LP, from March 28 to March 31, 2005), before being reinstated as KPPI-LP on March 31, 2005.
+It was deleted for three days (as DKPPI-LP, from March 28 to 31, 2005), before being reinstated as KPPI-LP on March 31, 2005.
 It is the first and only broadcast station in Saipan since the shutdown of WSZE in 1980.
 The station was licensed for digital operation as KPPI-LD on VHF channel 7 effective March 21, 2022.

 Originally owned and operated by Island Broadcasting, Inc., KTGM was purchased by Sorensen Media Group (then owner of five radio stations on Guam and Saipan, and now additionally three TV stations) in November 2005.
 Soon after, it moved its cable channel position from 14 to 7, hence the current station branding.
 In 2009, Sorensen moved the station's facilities, along with its sister stations, from Barrigada Heights to Hagåtña.